-Key Action A Set the selected cells to the current toolbar effect at MAX toolbar intensity Ctrl A modify existing effects in the selected cells to MAX toolbar intensity set selected cells to toolbar effect at MIN toolbar intensity Ctrl modify existing effects in the selected cells to MIN toolbar intensity U set selected cells to FADE UP using the current toolbar effect and intensity range (overwrites existing effects) Ctrl U modify existing effects in the selected cells to FADE UP using the toolbar intensity range D set selected cells to FADE DOWN using the current toolbar effect and intensity range (overwrites existing effects) Ctrl D modify existing effects in the selected cells to FADE DOWN using the toolbar intensity range M apply current settings to selected effects Shift SHIFT plus any of the keys above, will prompt for a new effect then fill the selection F fill selected cells G toggle selected cells H create chase in selected cells Delete clear selected cells 0 open the color fade selector
+Key Action A Set the selected cells to the current toolbar effect at MAX toolbar intensity Ctrl A modify existing effects in the selected cells to MAX toolbar intensity set selected cells to toolbar effect at MIN toolbar intensity Ctrl modify existing effects in the selected cells to MIN toolbar intensity U set selected cells to FADE UP using the current toolbar effect and intensity range (overwrites existing effects) Ctrl U modify existing effects in the selected cells to FADE UP using the toolbar intensity range D set selected cells to FADE DOWN using the current toolbar effect and intensity range (overwrites existing effects) Ctrl D modify existing effects in the selected cells to FADE DOWN using the toolbar intensity range M apply current settings to selected effects Shift SHIFT plus any of the keys above, will prompt for a new effect then fill the selection F fill selected cells G toggle selected cells H create chase in selected cells

+Delete clear selected cells

+0 open the color fade selector

 Enter Use the currently selected tool (from the toolbar) on the grid selection

 N set selected cells to ON effect at max toolbar intensity

 T Set selected cells to TWINKLE effect at max toolbar intensity.
-If there is no selection and the current timing grid is a freeform grid, "T" inserts a timing mark where the mous pointer is located.
+If there is no selection and the current timing grid is a freeform grid, "T" inserts a timing mark where the mouse pointer is located.

 S set selected cells to SHIMMER effect at max toolbar intensity

 L or Shift L activate the Select Tool

 Shift S insert a SuperStar effect into the selected area (requires a Pro license)

-+ the repeat function
++ the repeat function Use "+" without any modifier keys from the numeric keypad. +

-Ctrl X cut
+Ctrl X Use Shift and "+" from the main keyboard.

 Ctrl C сору

 Ctrl V paste

 Ctrl Alt V paste special

 Ctrl Z undo last operation

 Ctrl Y redo